Tim Anderson Player Props: White Sox vs. Astros

 - Anderson hit .301 with 13 doubles, six home runs and 15 walks.

-- In 22.8% of his games a season ago (18 of 79), Anderson picked up an RBI.
-In five of those games (6.3%) he recorded two or more RBIs, and he had three or more in two contests.
+- In 18 of 79 games last year (22.8%), Anderson picked up an RBI, and five of those games (6.3%) included more than one RBI.
+He had three or more RBIs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.